JiahaoYu1/JiahaoYu1.github.io/_portfolio/portfolio-3.md

 ---

-## Overview
+## 🔎 Overview

-The Bomb Simulator is just a showcase project about all the coding techniques that I learnt in Programming 4, such as inheritance, interfaces, various data structures, etc. For this project, we will be simulating multiple bombs exploding on a 2D map, and how those explosions could potentially trigger other explosions.
+The Bomb Simulator is just a showcase project about all the coding techniques for java that I learnt in Programming 4, such as inheritance, interfaces, various data structures, etc. For this project, we will be simulating multiple bombs exploding on a 2D map, and how those explosions could potentially trigger other explosions.

-## Features
+## 🔬 Features

 | Entity                  |        Icon         |
 | ----------------------- | :-----------------: |